 - Demonstrated commitment to a career in Urology through scholarly activities and participation in clinical urology activities

-Candidates will undergo a one-day interview process, wherein they will meet select Urology faculty for individual and group interviews.
+Invited applicants will undergo a one-day virtual interview process, wherein they will meet select Urology faculty for individual and group interviews.
+They will also interact with all Urology residents.
 Each interviewer will evaluate the candidate and a faculty meeting will be held to rank candidates in order of preference.
 Not all candidates will necessarily be ranked on the match list submitted by the program.
 Only those candidates who are the most suited for training in Urology will be ranked in order of preference.
 Applicants who complete a sub-internship in the department will be interviewed formally during their rotation and will not be required to return during interview season.

-Applicants will also be invited to a formal dinner hosted by the Department to allow for additional time to become acquainted with faculty and current residents.
+Applicants will also be invited to a virtual dinner hosted by the Department to allow for additional time to become acquainted with faculty and current residents.
 This dinner is optional.

-We accept four trainees per year.
+We accept four trainees per year and a fifth 6-year surgeon-scientist track trainee every other year (starting 2021).
 Information about the urology match process can be found on the American Urological Association Residency Match website.

 Thank you for your interest in our program.
-If you need further information, please contact our Residency Coordinator, Lora Allen firstname.lastname@example.org.
+If you need further information, please contact our Residency Coordinator, Leslie Hamilton at [email protected].